madcodemonkey/CsvConverter/docs/ClassToCsv/TypeConverters/TypeConverters-Default.md

 - ObjectToStringShortTypeConverter

 Notes
 - If the default type converter can't figure out how to convert a property, you will get an excpetion.
-You have a couple of choose at that point:
+You have a couple of options at that point:
     - Mark the property as "ignored when writing": [CsvConverter(IgnoreWhenWriting = true)]
     - Create a custom converter and add an attribute above the property:  [CsvConverterCustom(typeof(TrimClassToCsvTypeConverter))]